vavetsbarets/mlb-swing-speed-analysis/README.md

 Built in R. Main packages: `arrow`, `dplyr`, `ggplot2`, `patchwork`, `pubtheme`, `lightgbm`.

-Download the 2024 Statcast data from Baseball Savant, place the CSV in the working directory, adjust the file path at the top of the `.Rmd`, and knit.
+Download the 2024 Statcast data from [here](https://statds.org/events/csas2025/challenge.html), place the CSV in the working directory, adjust the file path at the top of the `.Rmd`, and knit.